verilator/verilator/docs/guide/simulating.rst

 To use profiling:

 #.
-Use Verilator's :vlopt:`--prof-cfuncs`.
+Make sure the Verilog code will call `$finish` at the end of simulation
+   (otherwise the C library may not correctly create the `gmon.out` file in the later steps below).
 #.
+Run Verilator, adding the :vlopt:`--prof-cfuncs` option.
+#.
 Build and run the simulation model.
 #.
-The model will create gmon.out.
+The model will create `gmon.out`.
 #.
-Run :command:`gprof` to see where in the C++ code the time is spent.
+Run :command:`gprof gmon.out > gprof.log` to see where in the C++ code
+   the time is spent.
 #.
-Run the gprof output through the :command:`verilator_profcfunc` program,
+Run :command:`verilator_profcfunc gprof.log > profcfunc.log` to take the
-   and it will tell you what Verilog line numbers on which most of the time is being spent.
+   gprof output and translate into output showing the Verilog line numbers on which most of the time is being spent.

 .. _Execution Profiling: